laravel/fortify/README.md

 });
 ```

-Fortify will take care of generating the route to display this view when a user is redirected to the `/email/verify` URI by Laravel's built-in `verified` middleware.
+Fortify will take care of generating the route to display this view when a user is redirected to the `/email/verify` endpoint by Laravel's built-in `verified` middleware.

 Your `verify-email` template should include an informational message instructing the user to click the email verification link that was sent to their email address.
 You may optionally add a button to this template that triggers a POST request to `/email/verification-notification`.
 When this endpoint receives a request, a new verification email link will be emailed to the user, allowing the user to get a new verification link if the previous one was accidentally deleted or lost.